SDL Reference Guide

 Scripts

-Scripts are the main elements of a story.
+Scripts are the main elements of a story, think of them as movie scripts.
 Scripts define their start-time and end-time which parsed from string into u64 seconds and accept a mix of types specified below (or a 0 value for start-time).
 The speed field specifies how fast the script runs.
 They also contain the events map, that are happening in the scope of that script with the event start time specified as the value of the event in accepted format.
 So for the example below event-1 starts right when the deployment starts, event-2 starts 5 minutes after the start etc. An optional description can be added.

 scripts: